RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **ls:** A Linux command that is similar to the dir command on Microsoft Windows.
 It allows for the listing of files and folders in the filesystem on Linux.

 **Lumen (lm):** A unit of measure for the total amount of visible light given off by a source and based solely on what the human eye can perceive, not on both visible and invisible wavelengths.

+**M.2:** A form factor designed to replace the mSATA standard for ultra small expansion components in laptops and smaller devices, now also included on desktop motherboards.

+**MAC Address:** The unique physical address for each NIC.

+**MAC Filtering:** A setting on a wireless router that prevents or allows access to clients based on their network card’s physical (MAC) address.

+**macOS:** Apple’s workstation operating system found on laptops and PCs.

+**Magnetic Storage:** The use of magnetic domains to store data on the surface of a medium, such as the platters of a conventional hard disk drive.

+**Magnetometer:** A device that detects metal objects, also known as a metal detector.

+**Mail Exchanger (MX):** A DNS record type to signify an email server.

+**Mail Server:** A computer that receives, sends, and manages email.

+**Mainboard:** Another term for a motherboard, or the main circuit board in a computer.

+**Maintenance Station:** Provides a zero position for an inkjet printer’s print head and keeps the print nozzles clear between print jobs.

+**Malware:** Software that has been created with malicious intent of damage, theft, or disablement of computer systems and data.

+**man:** A command line tool on Linux that allows you to view help pages for a command specified as an argument to the tool.

+**Managed Switch:** Networking device that has the ability to configure ports, manage traffic, and monitor traffic for issues.
+For management, the switch will use a network protocol such as Simple Network Management Protocol (SNMP).

+**Master Boot Record (MBR):** The first sector of a drive that contains the initial boot instructions.
+MBR is also used to describe the basic disk partition scheme.

+**Master File Table (MFT):** The table used by the NTFS filesystem to locate files on the filesystem.

+**Material Safety Data Sheet (MSDS):** A document that contains safety information about a given product.
+Information provided includes safe handling procedures, what to do in case of an accident, and disposal information.